xandrew94x/acqTool/README.md

 # acqTool
-acqTool is a simple tool for self-labeling with an interface help.
+acqTool is a simple tool for self-labeling.

 ## :books: Usage